3D printing is revolutionising manufacturing, allowing for the creation of complex and custom parts faster than ever before.

 Materials that were once limited to subtractive manufacturing can now be used in additive manufacturing, enabling the creation of parts with superior properties.

-Carbon fibre composites are incredibly strong and lightweight, making them a popular choice for applications in aerospace, automotive, and sports equipment.
+Their composites are incredibly strong and lightweight, making them a popular choice for applications in aerospace, automotive, and sports equipment.
 The material is known for its high stiffness and strength-to-weight ratio, providing excellent resistance to fatigue and stress.

 Composites are increasingly used in industries that require strong yet lightweight parts.